 The course will examine the traditional practices of probation and parole, as well as newer community methods.
 The major focus will be on the organization and integration of community-based programs into the modern criminal justice system.
-Prerequisite: Admitted to MCJ program.
+Prerequisite: Admitted to MCJ program or permission of MCJ Program Coordinator.